amitxv/PC-Tuning/docs/building.md

 - Windows 10+ recommended updates:

-    - ISOs built with UUP dump already contain the latest updates (assuming the latest version was built) so this step (integrating updates) can be skipped
+    - ISOs built with UUP dump already contain the latest updates (assuming the latest version was built) so integrating updates can be skipped

     - Download the latest non-security cumulative update along with the servicing stack for that specific update (specified in the update page).
 The update page should also specify whether the update is non-security or a security update, if it does not, then download the latest update.
-Most of the time you can search for *"non-security"* for each update.
-Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-93345c32-4ae1-6d1c-f885-6c0b718adf3b), [Windows 11](https://support.microsoft.com/en-us/topic/october-12-2021-kb5006674-os-build-22000-258-32255bb8-6b25-4265-934c-74fdb25f4d35)).
+Most of the time you can search for *"Security"* for each update.
+Use the official update history page ([Windows 10](https://support.microsoft.com/en-us/topic/windows-10-update-history-8127c2c6-6edf-4fdf-8b9f-0f7be1ef3562), [Windows 11](https://support.microsoft.com/en-us/topic/windows-11-version-22h2-update-history-ec4229c3-9c5f-4e75-9d6d-9025ab70fcce)).
 Search for the sever update history manually as it gets moved to a separate page when the client equivalent reaches end-of-life

 - Download the updates from the [Microsoft update catalog](https://www.catalog.update.microsoft.com/Home.aspx) by searching for the KB identifier.
-Ensure to download the correct variant (server/client)
+Ensure to download the correct variant (i.e. server/client and the proper architecture)

 - Integrate the updates into the mounted ISO with the command below.
 The servicing stack must be installed before installing the cumulative updates

     ```bat
-    DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath=<path\to\update>
+    DISM /Image:"%MOUNT_DIR%" /Add-Package /PackagePath=<update_path>
     ```

 ## Enable .NET 3.5 (Windows 8+)